ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 At Nokdu Therapy, we offer neurodiversity affirming therapy for ADHDers in Los Angeles.
-We don't treat your ADHD as a deficit to be corrected.
+We don't treat your ADHD as an illness that needs to be treated.
 We help you understand how your brain works, release the shame that's built up around it, and build a life that works with you.

 & LGBTQ+